 The only sources of funds for payment of the notes issued under the Indenture are the financed student loans and investments pledged to the Trustee and the payments the Issuer receives on those financed student loans and investments.
-On the date of issuance, the Adjusted Pool Balance will be approximately 106.34% of the aggregate principal amount of the notes.
+On the date of issuance, the Pool Balance, plus amounts on deposit in the Acquisition Fund (other than amounts expected to be used to pay costs of issuance), the Capitalized Interest Fund and the Reserve Fund, will be approximately 103.89% of the aggregate principal amount of the notes.
+See "USE OF PROCEEDS" herein.